matthiaslueken/sparser/README.md

 sparser
 =========
-A LaTeX3 parser for SQL Server Statistics IO and TIME
+A LaTeX3 parser for SQL Server Statistics IO and TIME.

 Documentation
 ---------